sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/repo_sync/repo_sync.md

 ```
 jf rt transfer-config-merge SOURCEID TARGETID   --include-repos="repo1;repo2" --include-projects=""
 ```
+**Note:** If you want to avoid running the `/api/system/decrypt` i.e [Deactivate Artifactory Key Encryption](https://jfrog.com/help/r/jfrog-rest-apis/deactivate-artifactory-key-encryption) API you can use the  [Tool to decrypt Artifactory encrypted secrets](https://github.com/sureshvenkatesan/ArtifactoryDecryptor)

+---
+7. If the repo creation fails with HTTP 400 error `"message" : "Cannot assign multiple environments to a repository\n"` :

+There are 2 options:
-If you want to reassign the environments for the source repos before creating the missing repos in target use:
+a) If you do not want to reassign the environments for the source repos , but assign them to a specific environment in target , before creating the missing repos in target use:
 ```
 python repo_sync.py --source-url $SOURCE --source-token $TOKEN1 \
                     --target-url $TARGET --target-token $TOKEN2 \